queryluke/masseffect-5e-data/data/powers/biotic-orbs.md

     make a ranged spell attack on a target you can see within range.
 You can direct all attacks to hit one creature or several.
 ---
 Summon 3 biotic orbs that float around you, fueling your biotic energies.
-As an action, you may expend an orb and make a ranged spell attack on a creature within 40m.
+As an action, you may expend an orb and make a ranged spell attack on a creature within <me-distance length="90" />.
 On a hit, deal force damage equal to 2d10 + your spellcasting ability modifier.

 As an action, you may expend 3 orbs to cast a spell using your highest available spell slot.
 Casting a spell in this way does not consume the spell slot.